• Skip to primary navigation

 Storing

 Store leftovers in an airtight container in the refrigerator.
-We find they keep well in the fridge for about 3-4 days.
+I find it keeps well in the fridge for about 3-4 days.

 Fresh garden salsa in a glass bowl with serving spoon